 Refresh view of changed records (synchronisation):

-If records have been modified, added or deleted in %APPL%, these changes are not visible immediately in xtelsio CTI Client, because of data cache.
+If records have been modified, added or deleted in ODBC, these changes are not visible immediately in xtelsio CTI Client, because of data cache.
 To make changes visible, the following synchronisation modes are supported: